 "The government is not authorized to seize the passport of any person who owes any taxes," the court said.
 "Instead, the scheme is focused on those with serious tax debts and provides several procedural safeguards through both the tax process and, ultimately, through a cause of action should the certification itself be erroneous."

-Franklin sued the IRS in 2020 after it certified $400,000 in penalties against him for tax years going back to 1998 and accused him of not reporting a foreign trust and of failing to file accurate returns.
+Franklin in 2020 after it certified $400,000 in penalties against him for tax years going back to 1998 and accused him of not reporting a foreign trust and of failing to file accurate returns.
 The certification of the penalty triggered the secretary of state to revoke his passport.
 He sued, saying the law that allowed his passport to be revoked was a violation of his Fifth Amendment right to due process.

 Read more at: Tax Times blog